hcao2015/IRI/README.md

     This will make it easier and faster for doing data exploratory and feeding into model.

 2. The main process is in `process_data.py`.
-This script calls:
+Running this script calls:

     a.
 Vectoring data into ready-to-feed format, using `vectorize_data` in `process_data.py`